i80and/quelt/README.md

     | article n offset: Int64

-`quelt.db` is a concatenated sequence of zlib streams, where the start of each article is given by the article offsets in `quelt.index`
+`quelt.db` is a concatenated sequence of zlib streams, where the start of each article is given by the article offsets in `quelt.index`.

+The index is broken up into segments, all of which (except the last) are of length `segment_length` and sorted independently.
+This gives an efficient average search time of `O((n_segments/2) * log(segment_length))` comparisons via a series of binary searches, while still allowing quelt and quelt-split to run on memory-constrained machines.
+Note that this could be used as the first step to a real external merge sort.